totallytom/Lounge/README.md

 * I have started creating sprites and animations for avatars, fashion items, and room items.
 It's a hefty process but I'm enjoying the creativity aspects.
 * More backend coding.
 I am also in process of building backend infrastructre.
 I'm diving into more options for this.
 Smooth multi party access is a prioritized key goal.
 * As for frontend, more pages and components are built, specifically: Hub World, Store, Settings, and StreetPass Discovery.
+* Currently in progress of editing the create layouts.
 * Key goal of mine is to create interconnected ecosystem for Remixr, Wavr, and Lounge.
 In this way:

   + Songs from Remixr can be played in Lounge.